Privacy & Cookies

-So that we can answer your requests as quickly as possible, please indicate the right(s) you wish to exercise.
-An acknowledgement of receipt will be provided.
+So that we can answer your query or request as quickly as possible, please indicate the right(s) you wish to exercise.
+We will acknowledge receipt of your communication.

 If you have a separate enquiry related to the BNP Paribas Group then you may contact the Group's Data Protection Officer at:

 Jerome Caillaud - Data Protection Officer, BNP Paribas CARDIF, 8, rue du Port, 92728 Nanterre, France

 The BNP Paribas Group is committed to delivering the best possible service to you while maintaining the confidence that you place in us.
 As part of this, we have adopted strong principles across the Group to ensure the protection of your personal data.

 We set out below information about how we place, use and store cookies on your device when you use our website and/or our mobile application [www.cardifpinnacle.com] (the "Website" and/or "Application") and you select the option to manage and delete cookies..

 Cookies are small text, image or software files that are placed on your device when you access our Website.
 The word "device", when used in this Cookies Policy, refers notably to computers, smartphones, tablets and all other devices used for accessing the internet.

 Cookies may be either: (i) session specific, meaning that they are deleted from your device once the session and browser are closed; or (ii) persistent meaning that they will remain on your device until they are removed.